An overview of block Gram-Schmidt methods and their stability properties

 There are a multitude of viable BGS algorithms which can all be succinctly described via the skeleton-muscle analogy from Hoemmen's thesis \cite{Hoemmen2010}.
 We thoroughly wear out this metaphor and attempt to identify all viable skeleton and muscle options that have been considered before in the literature, as well as propose a few new ones.

 The analogy is best understood via the literal meanings of skeleton and muscle in mammals.
-Without muscles,\footnote{...and tendons, ligaments, fasciae, bursae, etc. See, e.g., \url{https://en.wikipedia.org/wiki/Human_musculoskeletal_system}} we would be motionless bags of organs and bones.
+Without muscles\footnote{...and tendons, ligaments, fasciae, bursae, etc. See, e.g., \url{https://en.wikipedia.org/wiki/Human_musculoskeletal_system}}, we would be motionless bags of organs and bones.
 Muscles provide the tension needed to stand, propel forward, grasp objects, and push things.
 In much the same way, a BGS routine without an \IOnoarg specified is like a skeleton without muscles.
 However, just as we can still learn much about the human body by looking at bones, we can learn much from BGS skeletons without being distracted by the details of a specific \IOnoarg.
 In the following sections, we examine the history, development, and communication properties of two classes of BGS: classical and modified.
-Pseudocode for each skeleton can be found in Appendix~\ref{sec:skel-alg}, and unless otherwise noted, column versions of block algorithms can be obtained by setting $s = 1$ and replacing $\IO{\cdot}$ with $\norm{\cdot}$.
+Unless otherwise noted, single-column versions of block algorithms can be obtained by setting $s = 1$ and replacing $\IO{\cdot}$ with $\norm{\cdot}$.

 Before proceeding, some comments about notation are warranted: throughout the text, we will describe a skeleton with a specific muscle choice as $\texttt{BGS} \circ \IOnoarg$, where $\texttt{BGS}$ is a general skeleton, $\IOnoarg$ is a general muscle, and $\circ$ stands for composition.
-We also use our own naming system for algorithms, rather than what is proposed in their paper of origin, due to suffixes like ``2" be used inconsistently to denote reorthogonalization, BLAS2-featuring, or simply a second version of an algorithm.
+We also use our own naming system for algorithms, rather than what is proposed in their paper of origin, due to suffixes like ``2" being used inconsistently to denote reorthogonalization, BLAS2-featuring, or simply a second version of an algorithm.
 In general, we use the suffix $+$ to denote a reorthogonalized variant.
 A summary of acronyms used throughout the paper is provided in Table~\ref{tab:acronyms}.